garrandall/popular-music-data/tracks/acapella-karmin.md

 Mama always said, "Nice guys finish last.
 Beat him at his own game, honey, take the cash."

-Ooh, and what a lucky girl you will be
+Oh, and what a lucky girl you will be
 But no, he didn't do jack for me
 I want a bean with the beanstalk
 And if the magic ain't right, time to walk